International company

 No amount will be given for health care received, unless the telephone support service has activated an emergency health transfer from the place of accident to the health centre.
 In the latter case, the amount for this transfer will be billed afterwards to Mutua Universal.

-Countries of the EEC, EEE, Switzerland or with bilateral agreement with health care inclusion: Andorra, Brazil, Chile and Ecuador and for Morocco, Peru and Tunisia, where the health care only takes into account the national workers of these countries, employees/insured persons in Spain and those moved to their country
+Countries of the EEC, EEE, Switzerland or with bilateral agreement with healthcare inclusion: Andorra, Brazil, Chile and Ecuador and for Morocco, Peru and Tunisia, in which the healthcare is only contemplated for the national workers of these countries, employees/insured persons in Spain and displaced to its country

-If required, they must use the public or semi-private public health care services, who will carry out the billing procedure through the official institutions (the INSS in Spain, and the equivalent in the other country).
-In the event of using private centres regardless of the health system of the country of destination, the worker or company must assume the health care costs, without the possibility of cost reimbursement, except in cases of vital emergency.
+Will be owed to use, if are needed, public or private health services, which will carry out the procedure of the invoicing via public institutions (in Spain the INSS, and in the other country, the analogous organisation).
+In the case of to use private centres regardless of the health system of the country of destination, the worker or company should assume the healthcare cost received, without expenditure reimbursement possibility, except in the cases of vital emergency.

-The public health services must also be used and the health care costs paid.
-These amounts will be refunded by the mutual society for work-related injuries and occupational diseases after submission of the required documentation.
+Be owed public health services and to do effective healthcare amounts received.
+These amounts will be reintegrated, by the mutual society for work-related injuries and occupational diseases in the cases of work contingency, previous presentation of the opportune documentation.

 Repatriation

-If the injured worker is admitted to a hospital abroad, the medical service of the mutual society will assess whether it is better to transfer or relocate the worker.
+If the injured worker is admitted to a hospitable institution abroad, the medical service of the mutual society will consider the convenience of its relocation or repatriation.

 Mutua Universal only will assume the costs for a transfer or repatriation as part of the health care process, and provided that it is advised by medical prescription.
 In the event that the worker can receive the initial or complete treatment abroad and there is no medical reason that recommends the return of the patient (even if the worker is on medical leave and wants to return home during the recovery period), the mutual society will not be able to legally assume the costs derived from the transfer or repatriation.
 These must be paid by the company